Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Multistage portfolio optimization models with direct transaction and market impact costs

 where for $t=2,\ldots,T$, $\mathcal{Q}_t(x_{t-1})=\mathbb{E}[ \mathfrak{Q}_t\left( x_{t-1}, \xi_t \right) ]$.
 With this model, we maximize the expected return of the portfolio taking into account the transaction costs, non-negativity constraints, and bounds imposed on the different securities.\\

-{\textbf{Risk-averse model.}} As we recall from Remark \ref{importantremark2}, SREDA can be easily extended to solve risk-averse problems of form \eqref{sredara}.
-We can therefore define a nested risk-averse counterpart of the risk-neutral portfolio problem we have just introduced and solve it with SREDA.
+{\textbf{Risk-averse model.}} As we recall from the previous section, SDDP-REG can be easily extended to solve risk-averse problems of form \eqref{sredara}.
+We can therefore define a nested risk-averse counterpart of the risk-neutral portfolio problem we have just introduced and solve it with SDDP-REG.
 This model is obtained replacing the expectation in the risk-neutral portfolio problem above by the (unconditional, due to Assumption (H1)) risk measure $\rho_t:\mathcal{Z}_t \rightarrow \mathbb{R}$ given by